Director: Tammy Woodie, CDM, CFPP

 The Department of Child Nutrition Services for Avery County Schools strives to serve low cost, nutritious meals to our students every day.
 Applications for free and reduced meals are sent home with each child at the beginning of the school year.
 If you did not get an application or need assistance with the form, please contact your child's school.
-You can print the form here by clicking on the form below.

 New Carb Count Menu in Menu Options

 Link for teachers:

 New for parents a way to pay for lunches online:

 Check out our link to the National Food Management Institute.
 Video is posted on healthy cooking and eating for kids.
 Cooks for Kids link is found in the contents of our child nutrition page.